AGumbert/EEG-Data-Processing/README.md

 InfoPos Project in Dr. Gina Kuperberg's NeuroCognition of Language Lab.

-The scripts are partly based on prior processing scripts from the Kuperberg lab, but Andrew heavily redesigned and developed the scripts during summer 2023.
+The scripts are partly based on prior processing scripts from the Kuperberg lab, but Andrew heavily redesigned and developed the code during the summer of 2023.

 -----------------------------------------------------------------------